Motorhome Iceland > Blog > How Much is Gas in Iceland? A 2026 Update

 • A steady and slower pace has been proven to be more fuel-efficient.
 If you drive a consistent 50 kilometers an hour or below, you can save up to 25% on your standard fuel consumption.

 • There are discounts on gas to be found all over Iceland!
-Ask your rental agent if they’ve made any deals with local gas stations or get yourself the Camping Card that will not only give you the option of camping at ridiculously cheap prices but also give you discounts on gas.
+Ask your rental agent if they’ve made any deals with local gas stations, or get yourself the Camping Card that will not only give you the option of camping at ridiculously cheap prices but also give you discounts on gas.

 A woman in a woolen cap with her back turned manipulating a machine at a petrol station in Iceland at what looks like the moment of paying for the refueling.

-• Even though not specifically gas-related it will definitely have an impact on your holiday budget.
+• Even though not specifically gas-related, it will definitely have an impact on your holiday budget.
 If you opt to rent a motorhome in Iceland rather than a standard rental vehicle, you’ll be saving so much on accommodation costs that you’ll almost be able to afford enough gas for another road trip!

 Frequently Asked Questions About Gas in Iceland